The NaNoWriMo Alternative: How To Create a Writing Habit This November Without Burning Out

 Today, participants can track their own progress on the NaNoWriMo website.

 NaNoWriMo is now a donation-powered 501(c)(3) nonprofit that believes stories matter.
 They want to make the world a better, more creative place.
 Totally with them there.
-Their programs also support writing fluency and education and hosts more than a million writers.
+Their programs also support writing fluency and education and host more than a million writers.
 They’re a big deal in the writing world.

-When my naturopathic doctor showed me a picture of the male hormone cycle compared with the female hormone cycle, it clicked.
+When my naturopathic doctor showed me a picture of the male hormone cycle compared with the female hormone cycle, it instantly clicked.

 The masculine hormones are the same every day (barring any health issues).
 The masculine is the sun — showing up with the same energy at the same times of day every 24-hour cycle.

 Feminine hormones, however, vary over an average 28-day cycle — just like the moon varies over her reliable 29.5-day cycle.
+This is not a coincidence.

-In the past few years, I’ve hosted a NaNoWriMo challenge inside my writing community.
+From 2018 until 2021, I hosted a NaNoWriMo challenge inside my writing community.
 We had a few “rules” every time:

 • Choose your own word count goal.